top of page

 Member

-Since 2014 Daniele is board member of Centro Servizi per il Volontariato delle Marche, the regional support centre for volunteering in the Marches, in Italy.
+Since 2014 Daniele has been a board member of Centro Servizi per il Volontariato delle Marche, the regional support centre for volunteering in the Marches, in Italy.
 He focuses on European and school projects.
-Since 90’s he has been a volunteer in many organizations and has been active in the areas of first aid, international cooperation, environmental protection and active citizenship.
+Since the 1990s he has been a volunteer in many organisations and has been active in the areas of first aid, international cooperation, environmental protection and active citizenship.
 Daniele is a teacher in junior school and has experience in the renewable energy sector.
 He holds a university degree in physics and an executive master in management of public administration.
-In 2021 he is elected to the CEV board for a 4 year mandate.

 Gian Piero Farru